Skip to main content

 Once created, you need to register this audit store with Flamingock.
 See Registering the community audit store for details.

-Optional Configuration (.withXXX() methods)
+Optional configuration (.withXXX() methods)

 These configurations can be customized via .withXXX() methods with no global context fallback: